 As there are a growing number of smart devices equipping fingerprint sensors, this feature comes in very useful to confirm a unique identity.
 Biometrics is not yet an actual captcha but it has built a basic foundation to get complete security from captcha.

-Everyone has unique fingerprints, so it makes easier to prevent bots from spamming websites.
+Everyone has unique fingerprints, which makes it easier to prevent bots from spamming websites.
 The disadvantage could be that you can’t reset or change the account when the biometric method (face, voice, fingerprint) is compromised.

 Captchas Still Have Some Drawbacks